charleskoffler/clprolf/docs/official/clprolf_off_doc_3_java_lib_wrappers.md

 One of the easiest ways to understand **Clprolf class roles** is to look at **wrappers** of well-known Java classes.
 By re-expressing familiar components like `Socket`, `Scanner`, or `System`, we can immediately see how Clprolf’s declensions clarify their **nature** and **responsibility**.
-Each wrapper highlights a specific situation: abstract concepts, expert components, GUI elements, active agents, or static utilities.
+Each wrapper highlights a specific situation: abstract concepts, expert components, active agents, or static utilities.
 This makes wrappers both **practical** (they can replace Java classes through polymorphism) and **educational** (they illustrate how to apply Clprolf roles consistently).

 ---